internetarchive/iaux/ui/icon/README.md

 # IA Icons

+Lit WebComponent small SVG based archive.org icons.

-This repo builds JS source, tests, and test pages, from a subdirectory of svg files:
+This repo builds JS sources, tests, and test pages, from a subdirectory of svg files:

 [svg/](svg/)

+## Importing

 Each `.svg` source file can then be individually imported via JS/TS like:
 ```js